rabix/benten/Readme.md

 You can have several profiles on the same platform if, for example, you are an enterprise user and you belong to several divisions.
 Please refer to the API documentation for more detail.

+### Switching contexts while editing

+Say you are editing a workflow in the context of your "CGC" profile, and you switch to your "Cavatica" profile, where the current app and the nested apps are not present.
+When you go to push your app, _Benten_ will discover that the orginal project does not exist (probably).
+If so you will then get a "Push dialog" that you got when originally pushing the app and you will have to fill out the destination project and app id.
+Benten will then proceed to install this app in that project on Cavatica.
+However, now you will no longer be able to change the versions of the subworkflows since this history does not exist in the Cavatica repository.
+The workflow will work exactly the same however.

+Typically, if you work in multiple contexts (which is very rare), it is most convenient to develop on just one platform, and then distribute the final frozen workflows to collaborators on other platforms.

 ## Pushing apps